waggle-sensor/eWaggle/README.md

 # eWaggle Module

-eWaggle is a C++ module aimed at Arduino like systems.
-It provides support in a few core area:
+eWaggle is a module aimed at Arduino-like systems which provides simple interfaces for interacting with the Waggle platform.

+It provides functionality in a few core area:

-* Packing / unpacking Waggle sensorgrams and datagrams.
+* Protocols - Interfaces for working with Waggle data formats such as sensorgrams and datagrams.
-* Simple messaging over serial ports.
+* Messaging - Interfaces for sending and receiving message frames over serial ports.
+* Development - Helper objects to facilitate testing and debugging.

 ## Installation